Seneca-ICTOER/OPS245-C7/docs/A-Labs/lab2.md

 This week you have added some significant capabilities to your python scripting.
 The ability to run loops and make decisions makes your scripts much more powerful.
 In this investigation you will write a python script that backs up the centos1, centos2, and centos3 VMs, or lets the user specify which VMs they want backed up.

-**Please take a look at these Python Scripting Tips (ADD LINK) before continuing with the steps below**
+**Please take a look at these [Python Scripting Tips](/C-ExtraResources/python-scripting-tips.md) before continuing with the steps below**

   1. In your **bin** directory, create the file **backupVM.py**, and populate with our standard beginning